-Smart Devices Any smart devices that can access the Internet or communicate with others is prohibited during school hours.
+Any smart devices that can access the Internet or communicate with others is prohibited during school hours.

 Copyright/Cheating/Plagiarism is unacceptable.
-Refer to the Student Handbook for more information.
 Cheating using technology is a violation and will be handled appropriately.

-Social Networking Students are not allowed to access social networking sites on school campus via a laptop or a cell phone.
+Students are not allowed to access social networking sites on school campus via a laptop or a cell phone.

-Video Productions/Sharing Students are only allowed to film appropriate material.
+Students are only allowed to film appropriate material.
 Using video applications during class without teacher permission is a violation.
 Permission is required to record the voice or photograph a teacher or student.

-Music Only with permission from teachers, students are allowed to access and/or play music.
-Explicit lyrics are expressly prohibited.
+Students are allowed to access and/or play music with permission from the teacher.
+Explicit lyrics are prohibited.

-Passwords - Students are responsible for protecting the confidentiality of all passwords.
+Students are responsible for protecting the confidentiality of all passwords.
 If there is an issue with a password, visit the Technology Director.
 It is a violation to attempt to hack the system or obtain administrative passwords.
 For security reasons, do not store passwords on a visible sticky note.

-Sharing Chromebooks should remain with the assigned student unless otherwise directed by a teacher.
+Chromebooks should remain with the assigned student unless otherwise directed by a teacher.
 Students are prohibited from accessing faculty computers at all times.

 Stickers are not allowed on the Chromebooks at any time for any reason.
 Chromebooks damaged from stickers will need to be replaced.
-Chromebooks with sticky residue or skins that need to be removed will be charged \$15 cleaning fee.
+Students with Chromebooks with sticky residue or skins that need to be removed will be charged a \$15 cleaning fee.

-Drinks/Food Drinks and food should not be placed near a Chromebook.
+Drinks and food should not be placed near a Chromebook.

-Storage Devices Contents of external drives or other storage devices should contain appropriate material.
+Contents of external drives or other storage devices should contain appropriate material.
 Students with external drives that contain games or other inappropriate material are subject to disciplinary action.

-Cyberbullying Tormenting, threatening, harassing, humiliating, embarrassing or otherwise targeting others using the Internet, interactive and digital technologies, apps or mobile phones will not be tolerated.
+Cyberbullying, tormenting, threatening, harassing, humiliating, embarrassing or otherwise targeting others using the Internet, interactive and digital technologies, apps, or mobile phones will not be tolerated.

-Storage of Chromebooks It is the responsibility of the student to secure the Chromebook before, during, and after school.
+It is the responsibility of the student to secure the Chromebook before, during, and after school.
 Chromebooks should be in the student's possession, zipped within a case or in a locker at all times especially at lunch.
 Chromebooks that are found unattended will be delivered to the Technology Director.
 Repeated violations will result in disciplinary consequences.

-Carrying Chromebooks - It is not safe to carry Chromebooks by the screen.
+It is not safe to carry Chromebooks by the screen.
 Over time, the screen components will crack.
 Repeated violations will result in disciplinary consequences.

-Insurance - Students are to notify The Technology Director immediately if a Chromebook is discovered missing.
-Students will have to provide a police report if the laptop is stolen or lost - otherwise, the student will have to pay the full value of the laptop.
+Students are to notify the Technology Director immediately if a Chromebook is discovered missing.
+Students will have to provide a police report if the Chromebook is stolen or lost - otherwise, the student will have to pay the full value of the laptop.
 If you are having a problem with the laptop, visit The Technology Director so a proper diagnosis can be made.
 Only the Technology Director has the right to remove batteries, drives etc. Intentional damage will result in the student being charged the complete value of the Chromebook.
 After two insurance claims in one year, students will lose the privilege of taking home a Chromebook for the rest of the year.

-Battery - Students need to charge the Chromebook every night.
+Students need to charge the Chromebook every night.
 When students arrive at school, the Chromebook should be fully charged.
 Visit the Technology Director if the Chromebook appears to have battery issues.